DongzeHE/scpca-docs/docs/merged_objects.md

 ### AnnData cell metrics

 Cell metrics calculated from the RNA-seq expression data, which were calculated separately for each library, are stored as a `pandas.DataFrame` in the `.obs` slot.
-The slot's row names are cell barcode sequences prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`.
+The slot's row names are cell barcode sequences prefixed with the originating library ID, e.g. `SCPCL000000-{barcode}`.

 ```python
 merged_adata_object.obs # cell metrics and metadata